מִצִּיּוֹן מִכְלַל יֹפִי, אֱ-לֹהים הוֹפִיעַ. (תהילים נ:ב)

 Samuel, the great Babylonian scholar, had given a similar ruling.
 But there, outside of Israel, it was only a translation.
 It lacked the vitality of the original.
 “And that is how a king in Babylon translated it.”

-With his superior legal acumen, Samuel was able to distinguish between covering a donkey with a blanket and hanging a fodder-bag over its neck.
-But to truly feel this fine distinction — when is the descent into mundane life justified, and when is it detrimental — this can be experienced only in their source, in the Land of Israel.
-In Babylon, the issue could only be grasped intellectually.
-A faded copy of the original.
+With his great legal acumen, Samuel could distinguish between covering a donkey with a blanket and hanging a fodder-bag over its neck.
+But to truly feel this fine distinction — when involvement in mundane life warranted and when it is detrimental — can only be experienced at the Torah’s source, in the Land of Israel.
+In Babylon, this could only be grasped intellectually.

-When Rabbi Zeira heard Rabbi Benjamin teaching this law, he was struck by the contrast between the feeble light of Torah outside the Land, and the brilliant light when hearing these words in their natural setting.
+When Rabbi Zeira heard Rabbi Benjamin teaching this law, he was struck by the contrast between Torah law studied in exile and the brilliant light of Torah heard in its natural setting.

-Thus wrote King David, “From Zion, the perfection of beauty, God [Elokim] has shined forth.”
+Thus wrote King David, “From Zion, the perfection of beauty, God [Elokim] has shone forth.”
 The verse specifically uses the Divine name Elokim.
-Because in the Land of Israel, even the Divine attribute of middat hadin — even the legal realm of Halakhah — shines with a special light, as its original beauty is revealed.
+For in the Land of Israel, even the Divine attribute of middat hadin — the legal realm of Halakhah — shines with a special light, as its original beauty is revealed.

 (Adapted from Ein Eyah vol. IV, pp. 15-16)